KseniiaRyuma/HCM_to_EBS_integration/oic300a.md

 ![](images/300/8.png)

 - You are going to see _updated-min_ variable that is needed to be added for successful HCM invoking on the right side.
-The left side represents parametrs that are coming from our Scheduled Integration.
+The left side represents parameters that are coming from our Scheduled Integration.

 ![](images/300/9.png)